ansible-lockdown/RHEL6-STIG/README.md

 ----
 Each task is tagged with its category, severity, whether or not it is a patch or audit task, and the finding ID, e.g., V-38462.
 In addition to these four basic tags that all tasks have, there are human-friendly tags such as "ssh" or "dod_logon_banner".

-A number of prilimary tasks that do things such as enumerate services on the system and check for the existence of various file will _always_ run unless explicitly skipped by using `--skip tags prelim_tasks`.
+A number of preliminary tasks that do things such as enumerate services on the system and check for the existence of various file will _always_ run unless explicitly skipped by using `--skip tags prelim_tasks`.

 Some examples of using tags:

-    # Only remediate ssh
+    # Only run tasks that secure ssh
     ansible-playbook site.yml --tags ssh

     # Don't change SNMP or postfix